meetgurudev/Survey-Master/README.md

 # Survey-Master
-This is a android based application built for extracting the location of the user and record a image refering to that location.
+This is a android based application built for extracting the location of the user and record a image referring to that location.
 * Submitting a pin.
   * User can go to intended location, can register the location co-ordinates along with an option to upload a pictiure of the current location.
     User can only upload the image using camera option provided, which means user can't upload an image of the location from directory,